dhannywi/Diagnosis_API/README.md

     2. Then, push the two images by executing `docker push dhannywi/diagnosis_wrk:1.0` and `docker push dhannywi/diagnosis_app:1.0`
     3. Check your docker hub page to see if the images are there.
 If you encounter `denied: requested access to the resource is denied` error while pushing the images, follow the instructions [here](https://jhooq.com/requested-access-to-resource-is-denied/#2-step-1---lets-do-the-docker-logout-first)
 * When you are done using the API, take down the services by executing `docker-compose -f docker/docker-compose.yml down`

+## Kubernetes Deployment
+To run this app on a Kubernetes cluster and eventually make the API publicly accessible, enter the following commands in the console from which you have Kubernetes access - Execute this commands inside the `Diagnosis_API/kubernetes/prod` folder. **Please follow order of execution**:
+* `kubectl apply -f dwi67-test-redis-service.yml`
+* `kubectl apply -f dwi67-test-pvc.yml`
+* `dwi67-test-redis-deployment.yml`
+* `kubectl apply -f dwi67-test-flask-service.yml`
+* `kubectl apply -f dwi67-test-flask-deployment.yml`

+* `kubectl apply -f dwi67-test-python-debug.yml`

 <details>
 <summary><h3>Customization for Developers</h3></summary>